Help others create the gift of life

 Each sperm donor has a consultation with a Melbourne IVF fertility specialist where the donor’s medical history, blood test results and semen analysis are reviewed.

 Sperm donors are also required to complete a Genetic and Medical Health Questionnaire which is discussed during this consultation.
-If required, a clinical geneticist will review the Genetic and Medical Health Questionnaire to assess the donor’s suitability to provide sperm for the Melbourne IVF donor sperm program.
+If required, a clinical geneticist will review the Genetic and Medical Health Questionnaire to assess the donor’s suitability to provide sperm for the Melbourne IVF donor sperm programme.

 4. Sperm is quarantined

 Once counselling is completed, and if the medical assessment is satisfactory, sperm storage appointments are then arranged.